docutils/docutils/docutils/docs/user/config.rst

    located in the current directory.
-   The Docutils front end has to be executed from the directory containing this configuration file for it to take effect (note that this may have nothing to do with the location of the source files).
+   The Docutils front end has to be executed from the directory containing this configuration file for it to take effect (note that this directory may differ from the location of the source files).

 3. ``~/.docutils``: This is a user-specific configuration file, located in the user's home directory.